eperiodic80/DataManagement-CNM-URL/README.md

 4- Name as previously mentioned
 Folders will be classified by the data origin: Raman, SEM, TEM, Meetings,
 ```
+## 3.2 Version control
+Name and date of file
+# 3.3 Metadata standards
+[Pending to check]
 # 4. Access, sharing and reusing data

 # 5. Repository